 This is a budget bill that makes small changes to the budget deal enacted previously.
 Although the bill began as the "South Utah Valley Electric Conveyance Act" and had passed the Senate in that form, the House replaced the text of the bill in whole ...

 H.R.
 4310 (112th): National Defense Authorization Act for Fiscal Year 2013

 The Leahy–Smith America Invents Act (AIA) is a United States federal statute that was passed by Congress and was signed into law by President Barack Obama on September 16, 2011.
 The law represents the most significant change to the U.S. patent system since 1952, and ...

-From Jun 1987 to Jan 2018, Pelosi missed 997 of 16,075 roll call votes, which is 6.2%.
+From Jun 1987 to Apr 2018, Pelosi missed 1,003 of 16,188 roll call votes, which is 6.2%.
 This is much worse than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 3 explanations for these missed votes.
 The chart below reports missed votes over time.